- Acetone smoothing: A safe and easy method of 3D print finishing for smoothing out surface inconsistencies without causing structural damage.

-Make sure your container is free from contaminants (this will be your acetone bath), then place a few sheets of the kitchen roll up the side and along the bottom of the container.
-This will allow the liquid acetone to wick up the kitchen roll, helping to produce a strong concentration of vapor at all levels within the container.
+First, make sure your container is free from contaminants, then place a few sheets of the kitchen roll up the side and along the bottom of the container.
+This allows the liquid acetone to wick up the kitchen roll, helping to produce a strong concentration of vapor at all levels within the container.

 Find somewhere to work that has surfaces and materials that will not be damaged by acetone or the fumes.
-Acetone is a superbly-powerful solvent – you don’t want it dissolving things that you’d rather keep.
-It is a low-density liquid that has very little surface tension, so it splashes and ‘wets’ surfaces very easily.
+Acetone is a low-density liquid that has very little surface tension, so it splashes and ‘wets’ surfaces very easily.

-To hold the kitchen roll sheets in position, place your metal support (plinth) onto them.
-Make sure that you arrange the kitchen roll in such a way that when it gets wet with liquid acetone it cannot fall down onto your printed objects, as that will destroy any chances of achieving an acceptable finish.
+To hold the kitchen roll sheets in position, place your metal support (plinth) on top.
+Make sure that you arrange the kitchen roll in such a way that when it gets wet with liquid acetone it cannot fall down onto your printed objects, as that will ruin the even finish.

-The soap dish is sitting on top of a plinth made from a small piece of glass stood on three 22mm diameter copper plumbing joints – an arrangement that stops any chance of liquid acetone reaching the dish via capillary action (or surface-wetting).
+For example, in the image above, the soap dish I acetone smoothed is sitting on top of a plinth made from a small piece of glass standing on three 22mm diameter copper plumbing joints – an arrangement that stops any chance of liquid acetone reaching the dish via surface-wetting.

-The polishing process not only softens the surface of the object, the fumes also penetrate into the body of the object.
-Depending on the period of exposure, you will need to ‘air’ the object for a period of time that is commensurate with the time that the object was exposed to acetone vapour.
+The polishing process not only softens the surface of the object, but the fumes also penetrate into the body of the object.
+Depending on the period of exposure, you will need to ‘air’ the object for a period of time based on how long the object was exposed to acetone vapor.

 Usually, this takes a few days.
-However, in some cases, the full mechanical strength of the object may not be realized until a significant time has passed – for high-density objects, this can take weeks, or even longer!
+However, for high-density objects, the full mechanical strength of the object may not be realized for weeks, or even longer!

 The polishing process continues for a while after you remove the object from the container – usually for about ten minutes.
 So don’t be tempted to leave it in too long.

-The following photograph shows what happens to a part when exposed to the fumes for an extended period.
+The photo I took below shows what happens to a part when exposed to the acetone fumes for too long:

 - Too cold and it can take ages.